mkostanbaeva/test1/mediastorage-proxy.md

 ![general scheme of work](general_scheme.png)

-Running Mediastorage-proxy as follows:
+Mediastorage-proxy runs as follows:

-1. start proxy,
+1. starts proxy,
-2. start *libmastermind*,
+2. starts *libmastermind*,
-3. *libmastermind* load cache,
+3. *libmastermind* loads cache,
-4. *libmastermind* connect to Mastermind in Cocaine,
+4. *libmastermind* connects to Mastermind,
-5. gets namespace sitting from Mastermind and send it to proxy,
+5. gets namespace setting from Mastermind and sends it to proxy,
-6. proxy load.
+6. proxy is ready to work.

 The scheme of work Mediastorage-proxy with the client.